SumoLogic/sumologic-otel-collector/docs/installation.md

 ### Using environmental variables

-We recommend to keep install token in evironmental variable for Systemd installation:
+We recommend to keep install token in environmental variable for Systemd installation:

 1. Ensure that service file `/etc/systemd/system/otelcol-sumo.service` contains `EnvironmentFile=-/etc/otelcol-sumo/env/*.env`: